East Carolina University/Vidant Medical Center

 The clear and simple goal of our fellowships is to train the next generation of leaders in acute care surgery.
-Candidates may apply solely for the SCC or ACS years.
 Completion of the SCC year is required to enter the ACS fellowship.
 The application process includes submission of curriculum vitae and three letters of recommendation, one of which should be from the department chair or program director.
 Interviews are conducted from July 1st through September 15th.
 We participate in the National Resident Matching Program.

 For more information and to apply, please email the program director (email@example.com) or the program coordinator (firstname.lastname@example.org).

 email@example.com - (252) 847-5715 (phone) , (252) 847-8208 (fax)